 However, in my view, it would be helpful if Hinduism links up with its offshoots (Buddhism, Jainism and Sikhism) to make the Indian traditions a stronger force that is able to counter the onrush of Christianity and Islam.
 Both of them want to bring the whole world under their dominion and both of them have an eye on India.

 MW: When I came for the first time, in 1974 during my studies, my impression was not so good.
-The humidity and heat, the beggar children who would not leave me alone, and so many people everywhere, even though the population then was not even half of what it is today.….and to top it all, I fell sick with severe diarrhea.
-When I came home after six weeks, my mother claims I even said “Never again India.”
+The humidity and heat, the beggar children who would not leave me alone, and so many people everywhere, even though the population then was not even half of what it is today.….and to top it all, I fell sick.
+When I came home after six weeks, my mother claims I said “Never again India.”

 My second visit was due to a friend who convinced me to stop over and see the wildlife sanctuaries in Kerala on my way to Australia.
 So that trip was meant only as a stopover.
 And then, in Kanyakumari, I bought Swami Vivekananda’s Jnana Yoga.
 I was struck by his clarity.
 Thanks to him I discovered a very different, highly appealing India.